-Step number one is getting on keto and intermittent fasting.
+Step number one is incorporating intermittent fasting.
 Get your body back into survival mode.
-When you’re not eating all the time and filling yourself with carbs/sugars, your body knows it’s time for survival mode and go out and get some food.
+When you’re not eating all the time, your body knows it’s time for survival mode and that you need to go out and get some food.
 Your metabolism increases, hunger drops, and you’re ready to go hunt.

 Now, you need to make sure your testosterone is as high as possible so that you can build muscle and lose fat.
-Keto helps with this, but you can also optimize your SHBG, which binds up testosterone and prevents it from being used.
+Eat enough fat and get enough micronutrients to make sure you’re producing as much testosterone as your body can.
+Then, you can also address your SHBG, which binds up testosterone and prevents it from being used.
 Make sure to supplement with boron.
 Boron unbinds testosterone from SHBG.
 Nettle leaf also lowers your amount of SHBG, which leads to more testosterone.

 Finally, tackle cortisol.
 Things that raise cortisol are coffee, fasting, working out and just overall stress.
 These things are all your friends while you’re fasting, as it directs the body to pull fat from your higher cortisol areas like the gut.
 So wake up in the morning, drink your coffee, and go hit the gym.

 However, once you’re done, your body will still have elevated levels of cortisol.
 You haven’t eaten.
 You’ve worked out.
 You’ve still got caffeine in your system.
 You need to lower the cortisol and keep it low all day so that fat doesn’t just go back into your gut.
 Before you eat again, take L-theanine and some cinnamon, which both lower cortisol.
 Meditate for 10 minutes.
 Then eat your food and proceed as normal.